What Do Bees Need To Survive?

 What Bees Need To Survive

-Over winter, I have been doing a lot of thinking about how my bees are faring in their hives.
-It’s tempting to open up the door and see what’s happening, but of course, this is a major blunder on behalf of a beekeeper; as we have learnt, opening the hive can let the cold in and cause your bees to freeze.
-With this in mind, it’s always best to wait until the warm days have settled in and your bees are starting to buzz around the hive.
-Then you can be assured that your colony is ready for you to check-in and see how they have fared over the colder months.
+But of course, this is a major blunder on behalf of a beekeeper; as we have learnt, opening the hive can let the cold in and cause your bees to freeze.
+With this in mind, waiting until the warm days have settled in and your bees are starting to buzz around the hive is always best.
+Then, you can be assured that your colony is ready for you to check in and see how they have fared over the colder months.

 This necessity for nectar is a very good reason to plant a bee-friendly garden and boycott chemically treated crops by buying organic produce.
 The more we help the bees find the food they need, the more they can help us pollinate the crops we rely on for survival.